 - Damage to the Glass or Defroster Lines.
 Tint films can be stubborn to remove and mishandling may lead to scratches or damage to sensitive defroster lines.

-- Residual Adhesive on the Windows.
+- Residual Sticky Adhesive on the Windows.
 Improper tint removal often leaves a sticky residue, reducing visibility and aesthetics.

 - Reduced Visibility and Safety Concerns.
 Residue or a partially removed tint can obstruct clear view, posing safety risks while driving.